BesuDesta/next-portfolio/README.md

 npm run build
 ```

-## Running npm run build is an essential step before deploying because:
+## The importance of <code style="color: #e63946;">npm run build</code>

 1. **Optimized Production Build:**

-This command creates an optimized production version of your Next.js application, minimizing file sizes and improving performance for end-users.
+- This command creates an optimized production version of your portfolio application --- minimizing file sizes and improving performance.

-2. **Static File Generation:**

-If your project includes static pages (e.g., via getStaticProps), this command generates those pages so they can be served efficiently.

-3. **Error Detection:**
+2. **Error Detection:**

-The build process helps catch potential errors that might occur in production, such as incorrect imports or issues with external dependencies.
+- The build process helps catch potential errors that might occur in production, such as incorrect imports or issues with external dependencies.

-4. **Deployment Readiness:**
+3. **Deployment Readiness:**

-Most deployment platforms, including Vercel, expect a production-ready build.
+- Most deployment platforms, including Vercel, expect a production-ready build.
 Without running this command, your application might fail to deploy or function improperly.

-## Depploying your portfolio
+## Deploying your portfolio

-1.  **Import the repo.**
+1.  **Import the portfolio repo.**
-2.  **Deploy**
+2.  **Click Deploy.**
+3.  **Now you have a fully functional portfolio ready to showcase. 🎉**

+Want to learn more?
 Check out their [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.